pharshagowd/pharshagowd/README.md

 <br/>
 <a href = "https://public.tableau.com/app/profile/pharshavardhan/viz/SuperstoreKPIs_16598812459380/SUPERSTOREKPIs_1">
 <img src="https://github.com/pharshagowd/pharshagowd/blob/main/SUPERSTORE KPIs.jpg" alt = "SUPERSTORE KPIs" width="1500" height="400" > </a><br/><br/>
-In Superstore KPIs dashboard, the sales KPIs such as total Sales, Profit, Quantity and Discount % is shown in the top with the line charts showing KPIs values over the time.
+In Superstore KPIs dashboard, the sales KPIs such as total Sales, Profit, Quantity and Discount % are shown in the top with the line charts showing KPIs values over the time.
 Sales of a particular state can be viewed by selecting the state (clicking the state).
 Sales and Profit is shown across the Sub-Categories using dual axis.
 The user is provided with the filters - Order month and Sub-Category.

 #### Sales Profitability Dashboard
 <br/>